composer-unused/composer-unused/README.md

     php composer-unused.phar

-### Local/Global
+### Local
-Having `composer-unused` as a local or global dependency you can run it as an composer-plugin:
+Having `composer-unused` as a local dependency you can run it using the shipped binary:

-    composer unused
+    vendor/bin/composer-unused

 ### Exclude folders and packages